meerkat-manor/rediOps/README.md

 # rediOps

-Rediscover DeveOps is about standardising how to find information about the code, specifically for use in the DevOps pipeline and for engineers to locate relavant information about the code and its capability and DevOps process.
+Rediscover DevOps is about standardising how to find information about the code, specifically for use in the DevOps pipeline and for engineers to locate relavant information about the code and its capability and DevOps process.

 The information resides with the code in the code repository, commonly Git, and is human readable and also understood by tools.